51st state: District of Columbia

 The District of Columbia residents who support the statehood movement sometimes use the slogan "Taxation without representation" to denote their lack of Congressional representation.
 The phrase is a shortened version of the Revolutionary War protest motto "no taxation without representation" omitting the initial "No", and is printed on newly issued District of Columbia license plates (although a driver may choose to have the District of Columbia website address instead).
 President Bill Clinton's presidential limousine had the "Taxation without representation" license plate late in his term, while President George W. Bush had the vehicle's plates changed shortly after beginning his term in office.
 President Barack Obama had the license plates changed back to the protest style shortly before his second-term inauguration.
 President Donald Trump eventually removed the license plate and signaled opposition to D.C. statehood.

 This position was carried by the D.C.
 Statehood Party, a political party; it has since merged with the local Green Party affiliate to form the D.C.
 Statehood Green Party.
 The nearest this movement ever came to success was in 1978, when Congress passed the District of Columbia Voting Rights Amendment.
 Two years later in 1980, local citizens passed an initiative written and filed by J. Edward Guinan calling for a constitutional convention for a new state.
 In 1982, voters ratified the constitution of the state, which was to be called New Columbia.
 The drive for statehood stalled in 1985, however, when the District of Columbia Voting Rights Amendment failed because not enough states ratified the amendment within the allowed seven-year span.

 Another proposed option would be to have Maryland, from which the D.C. land was ceded, retake the District of Columbia, as Virginia has already done for its part, while leaving the National Mall, the United States Capitol, the United States Supreme Court, and the White House in a truncated District of Columbia.
 This would give residents of the District of Columbia the benefit of statehood while precluding the creation of a 51st state, but would require the consent of the Government of Maryland.
+One major hurdle to this proposal is that it would not automatically repeal the 23rd amendment, and therefore the new federal enclave would still be entitled to three Electoral College votes.
+This would likely leave the First Family as the only permanent residents in the district, putting three Electoral votes in the hands of only the President and their family.